-Given the daunting challenges facing Lebanon and the MENA region and our increasingly connected world, AUB cannot rely purely on its legacy of excellence and impact, impressive though it is.
-Like any successful, sustainable institution, the university must keep moving forward to ensure it renews its purpose and relevance in a rapidly unfolding future.
-At the dawn of AUB's second 150 years. with new senior leadership and a new direction, the time was right to begin enacting substantive, systemic changes that would position the university for even greater leaps forward in the future.
+Given the daunting challenges facing Lebanon, the MENA region, and our increasingly connected world, AUB cannot rely purely on its legacy of excellence and impact.
+Like any successful, sustainable institution, the university must keep moving forward to ensure that it renews its purpose and relevance in a rapidly unfolding future.
+As AUB embarked on its second 150 years with new senior leadership and a fresh vision, the time was right to begin enacting substantive, systemic changes that would pave the way for future progress.
 VITAL 2030 was proposed as AUB's strategic vision.
-The result of three vears of intensive engagement with stakeholders across the institution, the new strategic vision seeks to ensure AUB's future success, relevance, and sustainability over the next decade and beyond.
+The result of three years of intensive engagement with stakeholders across the institution, the new strategic vision seeks to ensure AUB's future success, relevance, and sustainability over the next decade and beyond.
 VITAL is a mnemonic for five themes, which allow the university to focus energy and resources, strengthen operations strategically, bring all stakeholders together towards common goals, establish agreement around intended outcomes, and course-correct when necessary.

 These themes are:

-- V Valuing our community and sharing our values

-- Integrating a humanities,

-technology, and purpose-based

-education across all disciplines

-- Transforming the university experience

-- A Advancing a world-class research agenda

-- L Lifting the quality of health and medicine across our region LIFE
+- Valuing our community and sharing our values - I Integrating a humanities, technology, and purpose-based education across all disciplines - Transforming the university experience - A Advancing a world-class research agenda - L Lifting the quality of health and medicine across our region LIFE

-VITAL 2030 and the campus master plan for 2030 were developed in tandem with multi-stakeholder engagement, with each framework able to inform the other, while also taking into account the objectives of the five-year \$650 million BOLDLY AUB capital campaign launched in 2017, whose priorities are to enrich education and research, foster interdisciplinary innovation and entrepreneurship, enhance healthcare, solidify community relevance. and ensure sustainability.
-Starting late 2019, this new vision for AUB had to be repeatedly adapted in response to the disruptions and instabilities associated with the deterioration of the Lebanese economy, the October 17, 2019, uprising. and later with the COVID-19 lockdown. and an imminent global recession.
+VITAL 2030 and the campus master plan for 2030 were developed in tandem with multi-stakeholder engagement, with each framework able to inform the other.
+These initiatives also aligned with the objectives of the five-year \$650 million BOLDLY AUB capital campaign, which was concluded on June 30, 2024.
+The campaign's priorities included enriching education and research, fostering interdisciplinary innovation and entrepreneurship, enhancing healthcare, solidifying community relevance, and ensuring sustainability.
+Starting in late 2019, this new vision for AUB had to be repeatedly adapted in response to the disruptions and instabilities associated with the October 17, 2019, uprising, the deterioration of the Lebanese economy, and later with the COVID-19 lockdown and an imminent global recession.

-Following the June 2020 Board of Trustees meetings, five working groups, aligned with the VITAL strategic goals and objectives, were formed to increase the engagement of trustees in the strategic planning process, mobilize them to work on critical issues during the current crisis, and benefit from their diverse expertise and experience.
-Approved recommendations were later incorporated into the university's strategic plan and an action plan was developed for each recommendation.
+Following the June 2020 Board of Trustees meetings, five working groups, aligned with VITAL strategic goals and objectives, were formed to engage trustees more in the strategic planning process, mobilize them to work on critical issues during the current crisis, and benefit from their diverse expertise and experience.
+Approved recommendations were incorporated into the university's strategic plan, and an action plan was developed for each recommendation.

-In April 2021, and in line with AUB's strategic direction to prioritize university growth on campus and beyond, AUB engaged the Albright Stonebridge Group (ASG) to undertake a rigorous, independent review and strategic analysis of its geographic expansion plans.
-Pafos in Cyprus emerged among the leading opportunities and subsequently, ASG worked with AUB to develop an in-depth market overview.
-In September 2021, the AUB Board of Trustees approved the establishment of the American University of Beirut -Mediterraneo (AUB Mediterraneo) as a private not-for-profit twin campus of AUB with a regional scope, attracting students from all over the Mediterranean basin and beyond.
+In April 2021, and in line with AUB's strategic direction to prioritize university growth on-campus and beyond, AUB engaged the Albright Stonebridge Group (ASG) to undertake a rigorous, independent review and strategic analysis of its geographic expansion plans.
+Pafos, Cyprus, emerged among the leading opportunities and subsequently, ASG worked with AUB to develop an in-depth market overview.
+In September 2021, the AUB Board of Trustees approved the establishment of the American University of Beirut - Mediterraneo (AUB Mediterraneo), a private not-for-profit twin campus of AUB with a regional scope, attracting students from all over the Mediterranean basin and beyond.
 Similar to AUB, AUB Mediterraneo bases its educational philosophy, standards, and practices on the American liberal arts model of higher education.
-The university in Pafos encourages freedom of thought and expression and seeks to graduate people committed to creative and critical thinking, life-long learning, personal integrity, civic responsibility, and leadership.
+The university encourages freedom of thought and expression and seeks to graduate people committed to creative and critical thinking, life-long learning, personal integrity, civic responsibility, and leadership.